Kyros (band): 2020–Present: Signing to White Star Records and release of third studio album, Celexa Dreams

 Regarding the EP, the band wrote: "Four of Fear contains four very purposefully different sounding tracks that represent four very different sides of the bands writing style.
 From the wacky and eccentric through to the lush and dense through to the anthemic, hooky side of our writing.
 We wanted to see if this experiment of four different musical styles, yet with multiple common threads running between them would ‘work’ and we’re incredibly proud of the results.
 Lyrically, this track is about coming to terms with the fear of people's prejudice and close-mindedness and the mind tricks and mental preparation that goes into being honest to not just other people, but even yourself.
 Being truly afraid of being open because you fear other people fearing your true self.”

 The band stated that during the COVID-19 lockdown period, they had managed to streamline an online workflow enabling them to fulfill the tight turnaround of recording, mixing and assembling their Celexa Streams: Isolation Gigs videos, and that they wanted to utilise this workflow to experiment with creating a new release.

-Warne - who was formerly known as Adam - came out as trans in 2021.
+Warne came out as trans in 2021.

+In 2023, Charlie Cawood was announced as the new bassist for the quartet, replacing Episcopo.

+Their latest studio album Mannequin was released on February 2, 2024.

+On 22 November 2024, the band released a single titled Fear & Love.